 The common part teaches you how to apply mathematics, commerce, production and quality control, planning experiments and communication in relation to your specialisation.
-In connection with your specialisation you work with subjects that relate to laboratory, food or process technologies.
+In connection with your specialisation you work with subjects that relate to laboratory or food technologies.
 You learn how to acquire and study new academic knowledge.

-Before the programme begins you must determine which of the three lines of specialisation you will take.
+Before the programme begins you must determine which of the two lines of specialisation you will take.

 Chemical and Biotechnical Technology